owenjeltema/resistanceRamp/IonREADME.md

 **spike_stop**: a list with the corresponding approximate stop location for a large noise spike.
 Every level change between these values is categorized as noise and assigned to the noise level and does not affect any mean values.
 Must be the same length as spike_start.

 # **Errors**
+Former errors that have been solved include:
+   - Problems with binning levels to a preset level that is defaulted to a very low value.
+Solved by removing functionality of extending bin size for pA levels below a certain point.
+   - Crashes relating to list indexing.
+Solved with try:except blocks.

+Current errors (list here):
+   - Crash occurs while analyzing some files that are abnormally small.
+Believed to be fixed but may have occurred after fix implemented.
+If this continues, use try:except blocks when applicable.

+# **Next Steps**:
+Possible ways to improve this software in the future.
+Were not done this year due to time constraints and needs at the time.
+1. Implement better way to adjust and specify preset variables given in find_levels -- possibly based on input lipid type or as setting?
+2. Improve find_levels functionality.
+More intelligent level finding ability could be helpful in more accurately binning levels.
+3. Change to object-oriented program with focus on organization.
+4. Graphical user interface.
+Possibly add drag-and-drop binning and other, easier to use UI.
+5. Efficiency Improvements.
+Improve computation speed.
+Time sinks include histogram seperation, dwell time analysis, and anything else that iterates through the entire abf file.